-If you wish to ride a motorcycle on a public road in Ireland, you should be aware there are specific rules in place about the type of lamps and reflectors that must be fitted to your motorcycle.
-These provisions are set down in the Road Traffic (Lighting of Vehicles) Regulations, 1963 (as amended).
-Effective use of lighting on your motorcycle will ensure that other road users see you.
-The Gardai (Irish police force) are responsible for the enforcement of the law on the lighting of vehicles in Ireland and this enforcement is essential for road safety.
-The object of these Regulations is to prevent accidents and protect life and property.
+If you ride a motorcycle on a public road there are rules about the type of lights and reflectors that must be fitted to your motorcycle.
+These rules are set down in the Road Traffic (Lighting of Vehicles) Regulations, 1963 (as amended).
+The Regulations aim to prevent accidents and protect the lives of road users.
+The Garda Síochána are responsible for enforcing the law on motorcycle lights.

-- One head lamp: this is a lamp that when lit, adequately lights the road ahead with a white or yellow light for a distance of 99 metres (325 feet) (or 30.5 metres (100 feet) when dipped) and in the case of a low-powered motorcycle, a reasonable distance.
+- One head lamp: fitted to the front of the motorcycle to adequately light the road ahead with a white or yellow light.
+The lamp should light the road ahead for a distance of 99 metres (325 feet) or 30.5 metres (100 feet) when dipped, and a reasonable distance for low-powered motorcycles.

-- One rear lamp: this is a lamp fitted to the rear and when lit, a red light is visible for 152 metres (500 feet).
+- One rear lamp: fitted to the rear of the motorcycle.
+This lamp should provide a red light that is visible for 152 metres (500 feet) when lit.

-- One rear reflector: this is a red reflector that can be plainly seen for a distance of 99 metres (325 feet) to the rear when the headlights of a vehicle shine directly on it.
+- One rear reflector: this is a red reflector that can be seen for a distance of 99 metres (325 feet) to the rear when the headlights of another vehicle shine directly on it.

-- Identification mark lighting: this is a white light illuminating the rear identification plate so that each letter and number is easily distinguishable for a distance of 20 metres (65 feet) to the rear.
+- Registration plate lighting: this is a white light to illuminate the rear registration plate so that each letter and number can be easily read from a distance of 20 metres (65 feet) to the rear.

-- Direction indicators and high mounted stop lamp (this is optional): A direction indicator is a device fitted to a motorcycle that is capable of indicating to the other road users that the driver intends to turn right or left.
-Indicators must be either semaphore or flashing.
+- Indicators: flashing lights fitted to a motorcycle to let other road users know that the driver intends to turn right or left.

-The head lamps on your motorcycle should be dipped in good time in the following situations:
+The head light on your motorcycle should be dipped in the following situations:

-- Meeting oncoming vehicles (i.e., vehicles coming towards you from the opposite direction)
+- Meeting oncoming vehicles (for example, vehicles coming towards you from the opposite direction)

-- In periods of poor visibility (i.e., heavy fog, snow, rain, dust)
+- In times of poor visibility (for example, heavy fog, snow, rain or dust)

 - Travelling behind another vehicle

-- When failing to use your head lamps may cause inconvenience to other road users.
+- When failing to use your head light would cause an inconvenience to other road users

-All motorcyclists are required to use lamps (other than stop lamps) during "lighting-up" hours.
-If you are using your motorcycle during the day when visibility is poor, you are also required to use lamps.
-If you are using lamps on your motorcycle, you should ensure that your lights are dipped when approaching other road users.
+All motorcyclists must use lights (other than stop lights) during lighting-up hours.
+Lighting-up hours start from half an hour after sunset, and end half an hour before sunrise.
+If you are using your motorcycle during the day when visibility is poor, you must use your lights.
+If you are using lights on your motorcycle, you should ensure they are dipped when approaching other road users.